vvaraldi/Inspection_Rando_Orford/README.md

 To do:

 Priority 1
+1 - In the Inpsection-history page when the list is going over the max number of lines it doesn't propose to switch to the next page.

 Priority 2
 2 - Shelter and trail inspection forms html should open larger the frame for the forms to have the 3 states side by side when opened in a large enough window.